How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 So create conflict.

-Put your characters in dangerous and compromising situations.
+Put your main character in dangerous and compromising situations.
 Create tension between characters, and write interesting dialogue.
 Don’t be afraid of drama.
+Use perspective to your advantage.

 Nothing kills a story faster than flat, boring characters.